QUALCOMM Incorporated (QCOM) Shares Down Despite Recent Market Volatility

-QUALCOMM Incorporated (NASDAQ: QCOM)’s stock price has decreased by -0.15 compared to its previous closing price of 123.78.
-However, the company has seen a -0.60% decrease in its stock price over the last five trading sessions.
+QUALCOMM Incorporated (NASDAQ: QCOM)’s stock price has decreased by -1.73 compared to its previous closing price of 117.22.
+Nevertheless, the company has seen a -6.80% plunge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/02/23 that Qualcomm Posts 12% Drop in Sales

 Is It Worth Investing in QUALCOMM Incorporated (NASDAQ: QCOM) Right Now?